rreece/rreece.github.io/outline-of-philosophy/physics.md

 >   just as the *particle numbers* are diagonalized in the tensor product
 >   representation. [^Baez1992p59]

+Baez:

+>   Nobody has found a fully rigorous formulation of QED, nor has anyone proved
+>   such a thing cannot be found. [^Baez2016p17]

+Baez:

+>   In practice, quantum field theory is marvelously good for calculating
+>   answers to many physics questions.
+The answers involve approximations.
+>   These approximations seem to work very well: that is, they answers that match
+>   experiments.
+Unfortunately we do not fully understand, in a mathematically
+>   rigorous way, what these approximations are supposed to be
+>   approximating. [^Baez2016p18]

 Pedagogy:

 -   Peskin and Schroeder [^Peskin1995]